CorrDetective/CorrDetective.github.io/index.md

 There are a multitude of multivariate correlation metrics that measure such relationships, the most straightforward being *Multi-Pearson*.
 This metric essentially measures the *Pearson correlation coefficient* ([Wiki](https://en.wikipedia.org/wiki/Pearson_correlation_coefficient)) between (element-wise) aggregations of two sets of vectors.

-In words, this boils down to for example asking the question *"How dependent is the sale of ice cream in Spain on the average temperate between Madrid and Barcelona"* (multivariate), where one would only consider the temperature of single locations when focusing on bivariate correlations.
+**In words**, this boils down to for example asking the question *"How dependent is the stock price of BMW on the average stock price of Apple and Microsoft?"* (multivariate), where one would only consider the prices of single stocks when focusing on bivariate correlations.
+This example is visualized in the figure below.
+Do note that while this multivariate correlation is high, the pairwise correlations between these stocks are low.
+This shows that multivariate correlations are not a trivial extension to bivariate correlations, but are able to express strong latent relationships as well.

-Mathematically, if we want to derive the multivariate correlation coefficient $$\rho$$ between vector sets $$\{A,B\}$$ and $$\{C\}$$ using averaging as an aggregation method, this boils down to computing;
+**Mathematically**, if we want to derive the multivariate correlation coefficient $$\rho$$ between vector sets $$\{A,B\}$$ and $$\{C\}$$ using averaging as an aggregation method, this boils down to computing;

 $$ \rho_{(AB),C} = \rho(\frac{A+B}{2},C) = \frac{cov((A+B)/2,C)}{\sigma_{(A+B)/2}, \sigma_C}$$